 This truly is a phenomenal experience one you will never forget.
 There is one moment in particular that I really enjoyed.
 At one point we came large open space, well as open as it can get when surrounded by a cave.
 We all sat down and our guide asked us to turn off all our lights.
 As a group, we sat there in complete darkness.
 It was a strange experience, I remember becoming extremely aware of each breath I took, I could feel my heartbeat, I also remember constantly thinking one of my friends was going to try to scare me.

 As the tour ended and we approached the opening of the cave.
 I remember the sense of pride and excitement I felt.
 I was overwhelmed by the experience.
 It was something I had never tried before, something that scared me slightly, something I found challenging.
 I would recommend this activity to anyone one is has a strong sense of adventure and fun.
 It was a truly unforgettable experience, one I’d definitely take part in again.
 Caving Adventure Beneath Budapest

-My visit trip to Budapest was part 3-week week interrail trip through Europe, check out my itinerary here.
+My visit trip to Budapest was part 3-week week interrail journey through Europe, Caving was one of the highlights on the trip.